package example.advanced;

 writer.addDocument(doc);

-If we were to write more documents with writer
+If we were to write more documents with writer, they would not be visible to reader.

 “term” (usually a word, but not necessarily) in a field.
 In this case, we’re going to search for the